tuohybuoy/BI_Guardrails_Project/README.md

 If a viewer is curious about the differences between certain courses, it would be handy to be able to view the instructors for just those courses and get a sense of their habits in awarding grades.
 It would also be handy to look at grading patterns in those courses over time and check whether they might be related to changes in the instructors teaching the courses.

-This could be accomplished with a dashboard, with predictive models (given sufficient data), or both.
+This could be accomplished with a dashboard or with predictive models (given sufficient data).

 #### Incorporate the UIUC Course Catalog and Instructor CVs